Models Resources

 There are several options available when creating a ModelResource:

 As a result, a PostResource class will be created, which will be a new section basis in the panel.
+It is located, by default, in the app/MoonShine/Resources directory.

 MoonShine will automatically, based on the name, link the resource to the app/Models/Post model.
+The section title will also be generated automatically and will be “Posts”.

 You can immediately specify the model binding and section title for the command: